Adiyan542/CECS478-FinalProject/README.md

 docker compose up -d --build
 ```

-3. Enter the chat rooms for the server and each of the clients.
+2. Enter the chat rooms for the server and each of the clients. (example, using 51262 as the port.)
 ```bash
 docker exec -it chat_server server 51262
 docker exec -it client1 client 172.16.238.10 51262